rothgar/awesome-tuis/README.md

 - [asciiMol](https://github.com/dewberryants/asciiMol) Curses based ASCII molecule viewer for linux terminals.
 - [bluetuith](https://github.com/darkhz/bluetuith) A TUI-based bluetooth connection manager, which can interact with bluetooth adapters and devices.
 - [bluetui](https://github.com/pythops/bluetui) A TUI for managing bluetooth devices.
-- [broot](https://dystroy.org/broot/) A new way to see and navigate directory trees
 - [Captain's log](https://github.com/NikolaDucak/caps-log) A small TUI journaling tool
 - [diary](https://github.com/actuday6418/Diary) A diary app written in Rust that encrypts both text and file data, and can decrypt and build a rich HTML representation of your diary when required.
 - [distrobox-tui](https://github.com/hyperreal64/distrobox-tui) TUI for managing distrobox containers